ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **- MSWDVMODUU\_TestData2.txt**             |  The second text test file used by the MS-WDVMODUU test suite.
 **- MSWDVMODUU\_TestData3.txt**             |  The third text test file used by the MS-WDVMODUU test suite.
 **- MSWEBSS\_TestData.docx**                |  A test file used by the MS-WEBSS test suite.
-**- Common**                                |  A folder that contains common configuration scripts and resources.
+**- Common**                                |  A folder with common configuration scripts and resources.
-**-CommonConfiguration.ps1**                |  A library that contains common functions for configuring Microsoft products and the test suite client.
+**-CommonConfiguration.ps1**                |  A library of common functions for configuring Microsoft products and the test suite client.
-**-SharePointCommonConfiguration.ps1**      |  A library that contains common functions for configuring the SUT.
+**-SharePointCommonConfiguration.ps1**      |  A library of common functions for configuring the SUT.
 **-SharePointTestSuite.config**             |  The configuration file to store all configuration resources.
 **- Source**                                |  A folder with Microsoft Visual Studio solution that contains the source code for the test suites.
 **- Common**                                |  A folder with Visual Studio projects that contains the common source code for the test suites.
 **- SharePointCommonConfiguration. deployment.ptfconfig** | The common configuration file.
-**-SharePointServerProtocolTestSuites.sln**               |    A Visual Studio solution that contains projects of the protocol test suites source code.
+**-SharePointServerProtocolTestSuites.sln**               |    A Visual Studio solution with projects that encapsulate the protocol test suites source code.
 **- MS-XXXX**                                             |    A folder with the MS-XXXX test suite source code.
 **+ Adapter**                                             |    The Adapter test suite code.
 **+ TestSuite**                                           |    The test suite code.